Section 33 - Document affecting personal privacy

 The Act does not specify what information an agency or Minister should provide to a third party when undertaking consultation.
 It may be necessary for a third party to know the identity of the applicant, to decide whether to consent to release of a document, and how to frame any specific objections.

 An agency should consider its obligations under the PDP Act when disclosing an applicant’s identity to a third party.
 IPP 2.1 in Schedule 1 of the PDP Act allows personal information, such as the name of an applicant, to be disclosed for the primary purpose for which it was collected only, unless an exception applies.
-Some exceptions include where the:
+Some exceptions include where:

-- disclosure is for a related secondary purpose the applicant would reasonably expect their information to be used in this way – IPP 2.1(a); or
+- the disclosure is for a related secondary purpose the applicant would reasonably expect their information to be used in this way – IPP 2.1(a); or

 Before disclosing the applicant’s name to a third party for consultation, an agency or Minister should ensure it is satisfied it has consent or authority to do so.